sequenia/SQUtils/Sources/SQFileViewer/README.md

 @property SQFileViewer *fileViewer;
 ```

-- And realize getter for this `fileViewer`
+- And realize getter for this `fileViewer`.
 If you will set `SQFileViewerDelegate` delegate, you can setting progress of loading independently.
-Else SQFileViewer will show alert with progress label and cancel button.
+Else `SQFileViewer` will show alert with progress label and cancel button.
 ```obj-c
 - (SQFileViewer *) fileViewer {
     if (!_fileViewer){